devtut/generate/docs/python/math-module.md

 ```

-NaN always compares as "not equal", but never less than or greater than:
+NaN always compares as &quot;not equal&quot;, but never less than or greater than:

 ```
 not_a_num != 5.0   # or any random value
 # Out: True

-not_a_num &gt; 5.0   or   not_a_num &lt; 5.0   or   not_a_num == 5.0
+not_a_num > 5.0   or   not_a_num < 5.0   or   not_a_num == 5.0
 # Out: False

 ```

 Arithmetic operations on NaN always give NaN.
-This includes multiplication by -1: there is no "negative NaN".
+This includes multiplication by -1: there is no &quot;negative NaN&quot;.

 ```
 5.0 * not_a_num